 Scott is the junior senator from Florida and is a Republican.
 He has served since Jan 8, 2019.
 Scott is next up for reelection in 2024 and serves until Jan 3, 2025.

 Scott is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the Senate positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Scott has sponsored and cosponsored from Jan 3, 2017 to Aug 7, 2022.
 See full analysis methodology.

 Rick Scott sits on the following committees:

-Scott was the primary sponsor of 1 bill that was enacted:
+Scott was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Scott sponsors bills primarily in these issue areas:

 International Affairs (27%) Government Operations and Politics (21%) Health (12%) Crime and Law Enforcement (9%) Economics and Public Finance (8%) Taxation (7%) Finance and Financial Sector (7%) Immigration (7%)